visionmedia/expressjs.com/CONTRIBUTING.md

 3. **Translation Related**: spelling errors, incorrect/poorly translated words, adding new full site translations.
+> [!IMPORTANT]
-    > [!IMPORTANT]: All translation submissions are currently paused.
+> All translation submissions are currently paused.
 See this [notice](#important-notice-we-have-paused-all-translation-contributions) for more information.

    - _If you want to do a full site translation, or just translate a single page, there's a section specifically related to [translations](#contributing-translations) below_.

 #### Want to work on a backlog issue?